zboxfs/zbox-docs/docs/getting-started.md

 ## Installation

-Zbox supports different programming languages, choose your favourite and follow the steps below to install Zbox.
+Zbox supports a variety of programming languages, choose your favourite and follow the steps below to install Zbox.

 ### Browser